Japan GP: Nico Rosberg rises above 'bunnygate' to go fastest

 Hamilton appears to have lost some focus after the incident, playing with his phone during a press conference in Japan -- adding bunny features to himself and rival racers on Snapchat instead.
 His obvious amusement and behavior drew much criticism on Twitter.

 "Today was meant to be fun, not at all disrespectful," Hamilton posted on Twitter after the incident.
-"Some people take themselves to [sic] seriously.
+"Some people take themselves to (sic) seriously.
 I had a blast, highlight of my day!" he said.

 "Re press conference, it's been the same for 10 years.
 It's not the media or mediator, it's the format.
 Fans should be asking the questions!!"

-Rosberg will be looking to avenge last year's defeat in Japan when his Mercedes team mate beat him in a duel in the first two corners to take the lead and win the race.
+Rosberg will be looking to avenge last year's defeat in Japan, where his Mercedes teammate beat him in a duel in the first two corners to take the lead and win the race.

 Hamilton faces daunting task

-With only four races left after this weekend, the defending champion faces a tough task to hold on to his title.
+With only four races left after this weekend, the British driver faces a tough task to hold on to his title.

 Rosberg was cautious with his words after the practice session.